Antrim Area Hospital declares potential major incident

 A potential major incident has been declared at Antrim Area Hospital.

-The move, which is rare, was declared by an emergency consultant at 14:00 GMT on Tuesday.
+The decision was declared by an emergency consultant at 14:00 GMT on Tuesday, after the hospital had the highest number of patients ever waiting to be admitted.

-A potential incident is one step away from a major incident and means there are too many patients for staff to deal with safely.
+A potential incident is a rare move to make, and is one step away from a major incident.

+A major incident means there are too many patients for staff to deal with safely.

-At one point, 62 patients were waiting to be admitted - the highest ever number of people waiting to be admitted.
+At one point on Tuesday, 62 patients, mostly frail and elderly, were waiting to be admitted - the highest number ever recorded at the hospital.

+That number is now almost 50 as of about 17:00 GMT, according to the Northern Trust's chief executive Jennifer Walsh.

-A spokesperson for the Northern Trust said "it had to be called on safety grounds and means staff are put on alert".
+A spokesperson for the Northern Trust said the potential major incident "had to be called on safety grounds and means staff are put on alert".

 Ambulances were placed on a partial regional divert as other hospitals are experiencing similar pressure.